How to Use this Site

 Subscriber Demographics

-By providing detailed narratives on surgical procedures and anatomy, as well as access to over 13,000 medical images and videos, Vesalius attracts the generation of students and young physicians that turns to the Internet first for practically any information whether it's the review of a new movie, the latest weather forecast, or an explanation of an emerging surgical technique.
+The primary audience for the Vesalius website is the emerging generation of physicians – the medical students, resident physicians, and practicing MDs who are currently studying surgical anatomy and techniques.
+By providing detailed narratives on surgical procedures and anatomy, as well as access to over 15,000 medical images and videos, Vesalius attracts the generation of students and young physicians that turns to the Internet first for almost any informational need.

-Accordingly, slightly over half of the traffic on the Vesalius site is generated by universities and medical schools, with the remainder divided primarily among hospitals/medical centers, corporations, and online service providers.
+Accordingly, slightly over half of the traffic on the Vesalius site is generated by universities and medical schools, with the remainder divided primarily among hospitals/medical centers, corporations, and consumers.
+Well over 1,000 medical institutions and universities in over 200 countries have made extensive use of the Vesalius site since its launch in early 1998.

 Background